Beef Steak Marinade

 Remove from the fridge 30 minutes before cooking to bring to room temperature.
 Shake off excess marinade.

 Heat skillet (or BBQ) on high heat until is really hot - you should see wisps of smoke.
 Add oil - it will heat almost instantly.

 Add steaks and cook the first side for 2 minutes, then turn and cook the other side for 2 minutes (for medium rare 52C/125F, chart below for other doneness temps)).
 (Note 3)

 Remove from skillet onto a WARM plate, cover loosely with foil and set aside for 5 minutes.

-Serve with baked potatoes and corn!
-I couldn't resist herb butter - see recipe in notes.
+Serve!
+I couldn't resist garlic butter - see recipe in notes.

 And remember, it's not just the steak cut that determine quality.
 There are different grades for the same cut of steak.
 Rib Eye at my butcher costs almost twice as much as it does at the supermarket.
 I would never marinade the one from the butcher!